KrithikrajR/Profile/README.md

 ✨ Features

-🎨 Stylish black-themed UI with smooth animations
+ -🎨 Stylish black-themed UI with smooth animations

-🧍‍♂️ Profile section with circular image and name header
+ -🧍‍♂️Profile section with circular image and name header

-🧭 Interactive navigation boxes linking to professional profiles
+ - 🧭 Interactive navigation boxes linking to professional profiles

-📖 Dynamic “About Me” section that appears or hides when clicked
+ - 📖 Dynamic “About Me” section that appears or hides when clicked

-📱 Fully responsive design for both desktop and mobile devices
+ - 📱 Fully responsive design for both desktop and mobile devices

-💫 CSS animations for a smooth, engaging user experience
+ - 💫 CSS animations for a smooth, engaging user experience

 🛠️ Technologies Used